bunsanweb/hashnet/doc/design.md

 ### Actor, target and Signed Event

-For usign `Event` as a system information, it can verify the Event is valid as published one as:
+For using `Event` as a system information, it can verify the Event is valid as published one as:

 - It made by valid publisher itself.